bbiswal333/Docker/swarm/automation/README.md

 3 machines at least are required to build a cluster.
 If `zooLB=` or `managerLB=` are defined, a load balancer is inserted as endpoint.

-Remark: load balancer solution is discouraged, failover becomes possible and the cluster benefit is lost
+*Remark*: load balancer solution is discouraged, failover becomes possible and the cluster benefit is lost.

 **Consul vs Zookeeper**
 Zookeeper is preferable to Consul:
 - more reliable
-- Swarm-managers and Swarm-nodes container creation accepts all ZK servers while only one endpoint is accepted with Consul. it means: with ZK Swarm-managers manages by itself the ZK failover.
+- Swarm-managers and Swarm-nodes container creation accepts all ZK servers while only one endpoint is accepted with Consul.
+  It means: with ZK Swarm-managers manages by itself the ZK failover.
 It's not the case with Consul

-**HighEST Availability**
+**HighEST Availability recommendations**
 - Zookeeper, not Consul
 - Zookeeper and Swarm-Managers in clusters
 - No load balancers